PySimpleGUI/PySimpleGUI/docs/cookbook.md

 ![download](https://raw.githubusercontent.com/PySimpleGUI/PySimpleGUI/master/images/for_cookbook/Project%20Broswer%20Multiple%20Matches%20-%20Choose%20which%20to%20edit.jpg)

 NOTE - this feature is 99% complete!
 The lines shwon in the "Open Editor" window don't yet show the code that is contained on each of those lines.
-Comoing VERY SOON!
+Coming VERY SOON!

 ## "Open Folder" feature